drraghavendra/Token-Swipe/README.md

 •	Google Sign-In Integration: Simplifies the login process, allowing users quick access without complex wallet setups, enhancing accessibility especially for crypto novices.
 Would you like me to help draft a detailed tech stack and user flow for this project?

+- resolve security concerns of private keys , like who actually holds the funds, is it the user or any other platform
+-